 During the annual ministerial meetings, the CEM convenes public-private roundtables that bring together energy ministers, business leaders, entrepreneurs, civil society organizations, and other clean energy experts for a candid dialogue on timely and crosscutting clean energy topics.

-Following the meeting, the summary report Public-Private Roundtables at the Sixth Clean Energy Ministerial was published, capturing the outcomes from these discussions.
+Following the meeting, the summary report Public-Private Roundtables at the Seventh Clean Energy Ministerial was published, capturing the outcomes from these discussions.
 It includes actionable recommendations to inform both policy makers and private sector participants on key issues.

 In previous years, the roundtables have discussed a wide range of energy topics, including soft costs for solar PV, clean vehicle adoption, power markets in emerging economies, energy management systems, mini-grid development, and more.
 Click to view the reports from each year’s discussions:

 The collaborative CEM approach extends to working with multilateral institutions such as the International Energy Agency (IEA), International Partnership for Energy Efficiency Cooperation (IPEEC), and the International Renewable Energy Agency (IRENA).
 Several CEM initiatives have also been recognized as commitments under the United Nations’ Sustainable Energy For All initiative.
 These four institutions are also official observers to the CEM.

 In addition, the CEM initiatives engage with the private sector, civil society, and expert communities as participants, partners, collaborators, and operating agents.

 The CEM also engages with stakeholders on a variety of clean energy issues through side events and public forums held in association with annual ministerial meetings and throughout the year in partner organization meetings, workshops, and conferences.